aiidateam/aiida-core/docs/source/howto/ssh.rst

    $ ssh-keygen -t rsa -b 4096 -f ~/.ssh/aiida

-Copy the public key to the remote machine, normally this will add the public key to the rmote machine's ``~/.ssh/authorized_keys``:
+Copy the public key to the remote machine, normally this will add the public key to the remote machine's ``~/.ssh/authorized_keys``:

 .. code-block:: console